Drawing students work with a variety of tools, media and subject matter. Beginning classes

-The drawing area has 2,921 square feet of studio space open 24 hours a day.
-Individual studio spaces for students with an emphasis in this area are available.
+The drawing studio has 2,921 square feet of studio space, with 24 hour access.
+Individual studio spaces for students for drawing students are available.

-Dale Leys is a professor of art who received his MFA in drawing from the University of Wisconsin, Madison.
+Dale Leys is a Professor of Art.
+He received his MFA in Drawing from the University of Wisconsin, Madison.
 In addition to teaching, Dale is a visiting artist and guest lecturer at numerous schools and universities.
 Solo and group exhibitions of his work are held nationwide.